MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.LogicApp/Set-AzureRmIntegrationAccountAgreement.md

 Accept wildcard characters: False
 ```

-### -HostPartner
+### -AgreementContentFilePath
-Specifies the name of the host partner.
+Specifies the file path of agreement content for the agreement.

 ```yaml
 Type: String